sol/ghc-bench/README.md

 `ghc-bench` never submits results on its own.

-On benchmark completion it generates a URL that pre-fills a GitHub issue.
+Upon completion, it generates a URL that pre-fills a GitHub issue.

-To submit a benchmark result follow those two steps:
+To submit a benchmark result, follow these two steps:

 1. Open the generated URL
-1. Submit a GitHub issue
+1. Submit the GitHub issue

-Benchmark results are then processed by a GitHub action.
+Benchmark results are then processed by a GitHub Action.
 ## Details

 Running `ghc-bench` requires ~3.4G free space in `/tmp/`.